 Galvan v.
 Dameron Hospital Association: "Stupid"

-A recent California Court of Appeal case, Galvan v.
-Dameron Hospital Association, C081092 (June 20, 2019), illustrates the types of statements that could hold an employer liable for national origin and age discrimination.
+In the California Court of Appeal decision, Galvan v.
+Dameron Hospital Association (2019) 37 Cal.App.5th 549, the Court of Appeal discusses the types of workplace statements (by a supervisor) that could make an employer liable for national origin and age discrimination.

 Alvarez's alleged conduct was egregious.
 For instance: